damian-quijano/-identify_nationality_twitter2/README.md

 **Sequence** refers to the order in which data is generated from the above tables.
 This means that if the table has sequence 3 it was created from the data in the table with sequence 2.
-In this repository the tables with sequence 1,3 and 6 are stored.
-In repository 2 are the tables with sequences 2,4,5,7 and 8.
+In this repository the tables with sequence 2,4,5,7 and 8 are stored.
+In repository 1 are the tables with sequences 1,3 and 6.
 Size kb txt means that the file size is in kilobytes and text format.
-Size kb zip it means the same but in compressed format.

-*Below is shown data structure of the following tables*:**USersCR_D1,UsersGT_D1,UsersHN_D1,UsersNI_D1,USersPA_D1,UsersSV_D1**
+*Below is shown data structure of the following tables*: **USersCR_D1,UsersGT_D1,UsersHN_D1,UsersNI_D1,USersPA_D1,UsersSV_D1**
 | Field               	| Type        	| Description                                    	|
 |---------------------	|-------------	|------------------------------------------------	|
 | id_user             	| bigint      	| id user                                        	|